Frequently Asked Questions (FAQs)

 What musical styles are taught?

-Music styles taught range from classical and baroque to jazz, rock, and contemporary.
+We offers lessons in all styles of music ranging from classical and baroque to jazz, rock, and contemporary.

 What languages are lessons taught in?